How do I contact you?

 What inspires you to write and who are your influences?

-In more recent years more of my poems have been inspired by hiking out in nature, musical experiences, Jewish experiences, politics, and current events.
+In more recent years more of my poems have been inspired by hiking out in nature, musical experiences, Jewish experiences, politics, folk songs, and current events.
 I also write a lot of completely fictional, often surreal story poems.

 Why do you self-publish?